SamyTahar/Computer-Pointer-Controller/README.md

                         Path to your Gaze estimation model with a trained model.
   -i INPUT_FEED, --input_feed INPUT_FEED
-                        select your type of feed image, video file or use "cam" keyword to use your webcam -pf PATH_FEED, --path_feed PATH_FEED
+                        select your type of feed "image", "video" file or use "cam" keyword to use your webcam -pf PATH_FEED, --path_feed PATH_FEED
                         select your image path if you have set your input to